Stephanie Kay Nutrition

 Published on May 27, 2022 by Stephanie Kay

-Nothing says summer like a good pasta salad and this Italian-inspired bow tie pasta salad is the perfect addition to any summer BBQ or potluck.
-Filled with spinach, cherry tomatoes, and bocconcini cheese, and covered in pesto, this healthy pasta salad recipe is packed full of fiber, healthy fats, and flavor.
+Nothing says summer like a good pasta salad and this Italian-inspired bow tie pasta salad is the perfect addition to any summer BBQ!
+Filled with spinach, cherry tomatoes, and bocconcini cheese, and covered in basil pesto, this farfalle pasta salad recipe is packed full of fiber, healthy fats, and flavor.

 Ingredients for Bow Tie Pasta Salad

 • Bow Tie Pasta: You can’t make a bow tie pasta salad without bow tie pasta!
-This flat noodle, also known as farfalle pasta, is a great shape for a cold pasta salad as its size is the perfect match for chopped veggies.
+This flat noodle, also known as farfalle, is a great shape for a cold pasta salad as its size is the perfect match for chopped veggies.

 • Spinach: Raw, baby spinach adds a punch of green and fiber to this pasta salad.
 If you don’t have spinach, arugula would also pair nicely with this recipe.